gimgim2326/Guessing-Game-using-ChatGPT-3.5/README.md

 ## Cloning the Repository

-Clone the a5-group3-game repository using the following command:
+Generate a token (https://github.com/settings/tokens) and clone the a5-group3-game repository using the following command:

 ```
 git clone https://oauth-key-goes-here@github.com/gimgim2326/a5-group3-game.git